Community header template

 Written by Barb Hogan

 What does a fearsome fire-breathing creature, a drum, and the River Arun have in common?
-All are essential elements in the fabulous sport of Dragon Boat Racing.
-And, this year, you can join in the fun with your own team.
+All are essential elements in the fabulous sport of Dragon Boat Racing!
+Have you ever thought about entering your own team?
+Fancy taking part?
+Well, if you do, here is what you need to know…

 What is Dragon Boat Racing?